certinia/object-model-tool/README.md

 Known Issues
 ------------

 1. Known Salesforce Issue : There are certain elements in a salesforce object's xml definition that cannot be loaded by the Salesforce Jave API Object.
-These need to be hacked around:
+These need to be hacked around (Example at: / objectmodelutil / src / main / java / com / financialforce / objectmodelutil / model / processor / retrieve / RetrieveProcessorLocal.java) :

      ```objectAsString = objectAsString.replace("UTF-8", "UTF_8");```